Second-Last/generational-reference-forge/README.md

 `Allocation` are both created in later states but are still displayed for unknown reasons.

-This is why the Table view became the most convenient and productive format when debugging.
+This is why the Table view, combined with the Evaluator, became the most convenient and productive format when debugging.
 Efforts to write a custom visualization was abandoned because of the difficulty to take into account projecting over `State`.

+Originally, there was an attempt to write a custom code-style visualizer that would output pseudocode fragments that correspond to the memory operations.
+Unfortunately, our model separates `Owner` and `GenerationalReference`, which in many cases are the same thing (e.g. owning pointer to something on the heap), so it was too hard to come up with an intuitive design.
+If our model generates an AST then this might be doable, but no formal study has been done on GR and it doesn't have any formal semantics, so designing an AST-based model may be very error-prone.

 ### Why Temporal Forge Was Not Used